It is the policy of Amélie Housing to:

 - Rehousing will not permanently solve the problem.

 Over and under occupancy

-Amélie Housing will define under occupancy as having one or more bedrooms permanently under occupied, without a demonstrated need for the additional bedroom as set out under existing policies for the required number of bedrooms in Housing Pathways eligibility policies.
+Amélie Housing will define under occupancy as having one or more bedrooms permanently under occupied, without a demonstrated need for the additional bedroom as defined in the Social Housing Eligibility and Allocations supplement, Eligibility for social housing – Entitlements.

 Amélie Housing will define over occupancy as:

 - children of different genders over the age of 11 sharing a bedroom,